PlunkyPoop/S3-DBO2-Portfolio/README.md

 > "Angular.js is in its third year as the most dreaded.
 React.js completes its fifth year as most wanted."

 So I decided to go with React.js as my front-end to get the basic project going but when I have time I'm going look into Angular to experience "the hatred" for myself.
+</br> For my group project I also chose React.js because our group would want to try another coding language.
 </details>

 <details>